shivannis/xandr-docs-public/xandr-docs/articles/data-providers/reporting-instructions.md

 # Reporting instructions

-A few facts to keep in mind about scheduled reports:
+The following information is helpful when scheduling reports:

 - Scheduled reports expire after 6 months.
 You must create a new scheduled report after 6 months.
 - Scheduled reports and saved report templates cannot have a **Lifetime** or **Custom** date range.
 - Scheduled reports are run in the order in which they were originally created.
-For example, if you create two daily reports, the daily report created first will run first each day.
+For example, if you create two daily reports, the daily report created first runs first each day.
 - Daily reports are run and sent each day as soon as the data for the entire day (in the specified timezone) is available.
 - Weekly reports are run and sent on the Monday of each week for the previous 7 days.
 - Monthly reports are run and sent on the first day of each month.

 > [!TIP]
-> The report will not include a list of which segments are being targeted.
+> The report does not include a list of which segments are being targeted.
 This is why you may want to consider including the segment IDs or codes in the campaign name.
 > [!NOTE]
-> If you are sending a monthly report, the data provider will not know if you have added or removed segment targeting over the course of that month.
-Thus, you will need to track segment targeting dates manually if any changes are made and send these to the data provider.
+> If you are sending a monthly report, the data provider does not know if you have added or removed segment targeting over the course of that month.
+Thus, you need to track segment targeting dates manually if any changes are made and send these to the data provider.
 >
 > For more information on API reporting, see [Report Service](../digital-platform-api/report-service.md).